 Maintains the National Monuments Record of Wales, with similar archaeological responsibilities as English Heritage.

-Royal Horticultural Society, 80 Vincent Square, London SW1P 2PE
+Royal Horticultural Society, The Lindley Library, 80 Vincent Square, London SW1P 2PE

 Founded in 1804 to encourage the science, art and practice of horticulture in all its branches.
 It is now the world's leading horticultural organisation, with extremely active science and educational departments based at RHS Garden, Wisley.
 The Society is responsible for organising a number of shows, of which the Chelsea Flower Show is the most famous.

 Besides the archives of the RHS, the Lindley Library holds the English Heritage Register of parks and gardens of special historic interest, and sets of gardening magazines, including The gardener's magazine and The gardener's chronicle.